team1868/CookieMonster2.0/CONTRIBUTING.md

 # How to suggest a feature or enhancement
 ### Philosophy and guiding principles

-* SPOT's goal is to provide a universal scouting app platform that can function with any past or future FIRST Robotics game by just changing the configuration.
+* Cookie Monster's goal is to provide a universal scouting app platform that can function with any past or future FIRST Robotics game by just changing the configuration.
-* SPOT does not require you to write code to configure, set up, or use SPOT.
+* Cookie Monster does not require you to write code to configure, set up, or use Cookie Monster.
-* SPOT does not require you to be online for its most basic features (scouting, data analysis)
+* Cookie Monster does not require you to be online for its most basic features (scouting, data analysis)

 # Code review process
 The core team looks at pull requests on a regular basis in meetings and provides feedback on open pull requests and merges in valid pull requests.